 In short, you need to pursue real-world skills, both hard and soft.
 And it’s more doable today than it was ten years back.

-So, what do you do minutes before entering the test center?
+So, what do you do minutes before that crucial exam?

 Skies above Seoul go silent an hour before Suneung, the college entrance exam for South Korean high school seniors, starts.
 Commercial flights are rescheduled to avoid disturbing more than 650,000 students taking the test.
 Financial markets, banks, and government offices open an hour later than usual to reduce the burden on traffic so that students reach test centers in time.